Wind River (film): Sequel

 In November 2022, Kari Skogland signed on to direct a sequel titled Wind River: The Next Chapter, from a screenplay by Patrick Massett and John Zinman, and starring Martin Sensmeier.
 Principal photography took place from March 15 to April 24, 2023 in Calgary, Canada.
 The sequel was confirmed in August 2023.
-Neither Jeremy Renner nor Elizabeth Olsen are confirmed to star.
+Neither Jeremy Renner nor Elizabeth Olsen is confirmed to star.